UW-SASWE/RAT/docs/Model/ComputationalModel.md

 ## Step-10
 <sup class='step_heading'>TMS-OS Surface Area Calculation from GEE</sup> <br>
-<span class='step_property'> Task: </span> Calculate and extract surface area time series for each reservoir using Google Earth Engine (GEE).
+<span class='step_property'> Task: </span> Calculate and extract surface area and normalized suspended sediment concentration (NSSC) time series for each reservoir using Google Earth Engine (GEE).
 To extract data from GEE, data is downloaded in chunks (like for 5 dates at a time for each optical sensor based satellite and for each reservoir) and in between the downloading of these chunk datas, the system sleeps for 5-15 seconds.Therefore this step can take time for a longer duration but should be faster while operationalizing or for small durations.<br><br>
 <span class='step_property'> Input Files: </span> 1.
 River basin's reservoir vector file ( <b>basin_reservoirs.shp</b> - created by step-9; OR provided by user - if step 9 is not executed and `station_global_data` is `False`). <br><br>
 <span class='step_property'> Output Files: </span> 1.
 Small chunk files for each satellite (optical sensors) and each reservoir (<b>l8/s9/s2>_scratch</b>), which are used to form a complete file (<b>l8/s9/s2>&lt;dam&gt;.csv</b>).
 In case of SAR only the complete file is generated (<b>l8/s9/s2>&lt;dam&gt;.csv</b>). <br>
-2. Finally a single surface area time series file is created for each reservoir using files from all the satellite missions if possible by using TMS-OS algorithm (<b>&lt;dam&gt;.csv</b>). <br>
+2. Finally a single surface area time series file is created for each reservoir using files from all the satellite missions if possible by using TMS-OS algorithm (<b>gee/gee_sarea_tmsos/&lt;dam&gt;.csv</b>). <br>
+3. Normalized suspended sediment concentration (NSSC) time series file is also created using files from all the satellite missions if possible by using Min-Max normalization. (<b>gee/gee_nssc/&lt;dam&gt;.csv</b>). <br>

 ## Step-11
 <sup class='step_heading'>Elevation extraction from Altimeter</sup> <br>